DC-BENCH: Dataset Condensation Benchmark: Dataset Condensation Benchmark

 \section{Dataset Condensation Benchmark}

 In this section, we will layout the details of our benchmark for evaluating different condensation methods.
 Section \ref{sec.eval} introduces our proposed evaluation protocols.
-Section \ref{sec.method} explains popular DC algorithms which are included in our library.
-In terms of evaluation datasets, we mainly consider three standard image datasets - CIFAR-10, CIFAR-100, and TinyImageNet - in our evaluation.
+Section \ref{sec.details} explains our implementation details for each method.

+In terms of evaluation datasets, we mainly consider three standard image datasets - CIFAR-10, CIFAR-100, and TinyImageNet.
 These datasets are widely adopted in prior works on dataset condensation.
-Note that we do not include those smaller and simpler datasets such as MNIST~\cite{lecun1998gradient} or FASHION-MNIST~\cite{xiao2017fashion}, because the performance of different methods are quite similar on these datasets. \textbf{CIFAR-10~}\cite{krizhevsky2009learning} and \textbf{CIFAR-100~}\cite{krizhevsky2009learning} both have 50K training images and 10K testing images from 10 and 100 classes. \textbf{TinyImageNet}~\cite{le2015tiny, deng2009imagenet} is a subset of the large-scale ImageNet dataset with 200 classes.
+Note that we do not include smaller and simpler datasets such as MNIST~\cite{lecun1998gradient} or FASHION-MNIST~\cite{xiao2017fashion}, because the performance of different methods are quite similar on these datasets. \textbf{CIFAR-10~}\cite{krizhevsky2009learning} and \textbf{CIFAR-100~}\cite{krizhevsky2009learning} both have 50K training images and 10K testing images from 10 and 100 classes. \textbf{TinyImageNet}~\cite{le2015tiny, deng2009imagenet} is a subset of the large-scale ImageNet dataset with 200 classes.
 The training split contains 100K images, and both the validation and test set include 10K images.